rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/2014-03-10-iron-blogger.md

     - build
     - web
     - hackerschool
-tldr: I made a blog and if I don't use it once a week I have to pay someone five bucks.
 ---

 A few days ago a fellow Hacker-Schooler proposed Iron Blogger to our batch.
 The rules are simple: